-While not eating 4000 animals matters immensely to the animals in question, it’s delusional to think that a number like this does anything to move the needle where global animal agriculture is concerned.
+While not eating 4000 animals matters immensely to the animals in question, one person’s food choices can’t begin to move the needle where global animal agriculture is concerned.
 That’s because the worldwide meat industry runs through animals not by the thousand or even the million, but by the billion.
 Worldwide about 70 billion chickens, pigs, and cows go to slaughter each year—about 9 billion in the United States alone.
 The overwhelming majority of these animals are raised in horrific factory farm confinement systems.
 It’s fair to say that 70 billion minus the 4000 animals you won’t personally eat is still 70 billion.

 Massively effective animal advocates are therefore the animals’ only hope, yet only a tiny percentage of vegans make a serious commitment to doing animal protection work.
 With that in mind, the single most important quality an animal advocate can have is ambition—there are so few animal advocates that every person who gets involved needs to think in the biggest possible terms.